CENTRAL AUTHORITY FOR REPORTING

-The time limit for reporting unusual transactions is within 14 days after the lawyer has knowledge of the fact that the transaction is "unusual" the transaction.
+The time limit for reporting unusual transactions is immediately after the lawyer has knowledge of the fact that the transaction is "unusual".
 The following circumstances and data surrounding the transaction should be disclosed to the FIU-Nederland (article 16 section 2 WWFT):

 the nature, time and place of the transaction;